onthelearn/otlchip8x/README.md

 Z X C V => A 0 B F
 ```

-## Extra Info
+## Tips
-1) Space Invades : change CHIPMODE to 2 or 4 in configuration file.
+1) Space Invaders : change CHIPMODE to 2 or 4 in configuration file.